zhouyichen30/pc_project/README.md

 logs/project.log

 I have one script to handle each csv's cleanning and golbal cleaning funcation are stored in utils
+## process

+this script will read all the csv to clean the data.
+A centerliazed clean data funcation is written in the utils.py which it will clean date, string, and number type of data columns.
+And it will log the unique values for all the text columns so that when I doing this project I know if there are some data issue by reading the log.

+If the log finds data issue, then I create one clean script for any sepefic data issue that related to that database csv.

+Please note that covenants data is not used in this project

+Then merge starts integrates multiple financial datasets into a unified analytical table.
+Cleaned data from cashflow_df_cleaned, term_df, structure_df, and leverage_df are merged using key relationships between entities.
+Specifically, cashflow_df_cleaned.entity_id is joined with term_df.facility_id and structure_df.facility_id to align transactional cashflows with facility and deal-level attributes.
+The resulting dataset is then linked to leverage_df on the fund field

+One finds is that structure_df.fund is like hbc_private_credit_fund_i but leverage_df fund is like HBC Private Credit Fund I so before merge is data we need to make sure this two data is cleaned. hbc_private_credit_fund_i formate is better than HBC Private Credit Fund I  thus we need to convert fund data formate for leverage_df.fund column

-## Assumtions
+## model Assumtions
-# No additional base currency conversation is needed; we can report IRR/MOIC in the fund’s currency as defined in the structure.csv.
+No additional base currency conversation is needed; we can report IRR/MOIC in the fund’s currency as defined in the structure.csv.

-# both OID and origination fees wil be treated as day-one adjustments.
-Added a function to adjust that
-# treat the provided cash flows as fixed for this exercise; the curves are intended for optional rate-sensitivity analysis.
+both OID and origination fees wil be treated as day-one adjustments.
+Added a function to adjust that treat the provided cash flows as fixed for this exercise; the curves are intended for optional rate-sensitivity analysis.